Proto-Zionism: 19th century

-Jacob Katz argues that it is possible to point out three men as "forerunners of Zionism": Rabbi Judah ben Solomon Hai Alkalai, Rabbi Zvi Hirsch Kalischer, and thinker Moses Hess.
+The most notable proto-Zionists were rabbis such as Judah ben Solomon Hai Alkalai and Zvi Hirsch Kalischer.
+Their idea of Jews as a collective was strongly tied to religious notions distinct from the secular movement referred to as Zionism that developed at the end of the century.
+Jacob Katz argues that it is possible to point to three specific individuals as the "forerunners of Zionism": Rabbi Solomon Hai Alkalai, Rabbi Kalischer, and philosopher Moses Hess.
 Although other people acted in various forms, it is the actions of this triad that left their imprint on the Hovevei Zion.
 Samuel Leib Zitron cited Rabbi Alkalai as the pioneer of modern political Zionism.

 Katz further argues that the Rabbis Alkalai and Kalisher changed their religious worldview, abandoning the "Basics of non-realistic perception of traditional Messianic views".
 He also explains that during their actions as forerunners of Zionism there "was not on the agenda an issue of lack of rights to Jews or social discrimination" and thus the modern idea of Jewish nationalism was not a success in the years they operated.
 From the late 1870s until the eve of World War I, with growing economic plight of Eastern European Jews and the rising wave of anti-Semitism, two and a half million Jews left Eastern Europe; only a small percentage of them emigrated to Israel.

+Moses Hess, a former associate of Karl Marx and Friedrich Engels, is regarded as the first modern Jewish nationalist, advocated for the establishment of an independent Jewish state in pursuit of the economic and social normalization of the Jewish people.
+Hess believed that emancipation alone was not a sufficient solution to the problems faced by European Jewry.
+In 1862, he wrote Rome and Jerusalem.
+The Last National Question calling for the Jews to create a socialist state in Palestine as a means of settling the Jewish question.
+Also in 1862, German Orthodox Rabbi Kalischer published his tractate Derishat Zion, arguing that the salvation of the Jews, promised by the Prophets, can come about only by self-help.
+In 1882, after the Odessa pogrom, Judah Leib Pinsker published the pamphlet Auto-Emancipation (self-emancipation), arguing that Jews could only be truly free in their own country and analysing the persistent tendency of Europeans to regard Jews as aliens:

+"Since the Jew is nowhere at home, nowhere regarded as a native, he remains an alien everywhere.
+That he himself and his ancestors as well are born in the country does not alter this fact in the least... to the living the Jew is a corpse, to the native a foreigner, to the homesteader a vagrant, to the proprietary a beggar, to the poor an exploiter and a millionaire, to the patriot a man without a country, for all a hated rival."